Pretty Words For Growth

 When we sat down and compared our pieces and looked for themes, one popped out at us: finding oneself.
 Our pieces all have some aspect of growth to them, of breaking from the status quo, of learning who you are and what you’re capable of.
 Based on this, we chose the name “Pretty Words for Growth.”
 All of us, at some point or another, have looked up pretty words on Google or Pinterest, be it for fun or to discover the correct word.
 This search felt very similar to the search for growth consistent in every piece.
 Finding yourself isn’t always a pretty process, in fact it seldom is, but it is a vital process to being alive.

-Every person has the right to know themselves and love the person that they are, regardless of outside influence.
-So many people have had to live their lives in the closet, in the dark and the cold, growing to hate themselves because of the hate they receive.
-It’s a very relatable and potent mental state that produces potent art, art that is showcased in this journal.
-The journey to self discovery is a scary one, and it often puts the journeyer in uncomfortable positions.
-Many of the works have themes of said positions, because the comfort zone is a place where the self grows stagnant.
 Each coauthor chose pieces that reflected experiences that they each lived through, pieces that they felt represented the person they grew into, or just pieces they felt fit the vibe.
 In addition to their own pieces, “How Do You Roll” by Kim Chinquee was selected, as the characterization of the narrator clearly displays the level of growth and freedom-finding in their own home that the journal is about.
 Each coauthor had their own reasons for selecting the images in the journal.
 Gwenalyn Abrams showed pieces from Anne Stokes, a fantasy artist, and has been seeing her work since she was a child.
 The artwork helped her find her own love for fantasy elements.
 Katie Oliver selected her own pieces from her highschool senior year art class.
 The art came from a very important time in her life, and she felt that they displayed themes that related to her writings or the broad theme of the journal.
 Finn Clintsman decided to create collages, allowing him to capture all the different aspects of his pieces.
 He used many photos of wildflowers due to the symbolism he creates for them.
 He wanted something that was beautiful and chaotic, just like his journey to self healing and discovery.
 Hugo used artwork he found online (Harald Sohlberg) to match the uniquely beautiful desolation of Death Valley.

 The search for the self can often include dark or otherwise difficult topics.
 We have elected to include trigger warnings for those who may be affected.
 Warnings include: toxic religion; references to sexual assault, kidnapping, human trafficking; homophobia; transphobia; abortion; depression and anxiety; blood and gore; murder; fire;